 A Guide to Kindle Direct Publishing

 But if you decide on self-publishing your book, you can skip all the above steps.
-Specially Kindle Direct Publishing.
-Or as it is known colloquially by its acronym, KDP.
+Especially, if you are publishing with Amazon Kindle.
+Kindle Direct Publishing is the platform to self-publish your book.
+It is known colloquially by its acronym, KDP.

 Now that you know that KDP works, let’s move on to the next step.